shobrook/syntaxis/README.md

 * N<sub>1</sub> = total no. of operators
 * N<sub>2</sub> = total no. of operands

-__Difficulty__ is an estimate of how difficult the program is to understand. __Time__ is an estimate of how long it might take to write the program. __Bugs__ is an estimate of the no. of errors in the program.
+__Difficulty__ is an estimate of how difficult the program is to understand, __time__ is an estimate of how long it might take to write the program, and the __bugs__ value is an estimate of the no. of errors in the program.
 <!--For example,-->

 #### `get_pkg_tree(module_names=[]) -> PackageTree`